leewsimpson/agent_powerpoint/README.md

 ### How The Workflow Runs

-1. **Prompt intake** – The CLI validates the user prompt, optional image descriptors, and an optional reference layout image.
+1. **Prompt intake** – The CLI validates the user prompt, optional asset image descriptors, and an optional reference layout image for design guidance.
-2. **Prompt templating** – `OpenAIClient` formats disk-based templates with the current run context (prompt text, images, iteration feedback).
+2. **Prompt templating** – `OpenAIClient` formats disk-based templates with the current run context (prompt text, asset images, reference layout, iteration feedback).
 3. **Script generation** – In mock mode a deterministic generator returns a `python-pptx` script; in production the formatted template will be sent to the OpenAI API.
 4. **Script execution** – The `ExecutionEngine` runs the generated script via `uv run python …` when available, validates slide output, and persists logs.
 5. **Screenshot capture** – `ScreenshotService` converts PPTX to image using headless LibreOffice + PyMuPDF and stores it with the run artifacts.